The Canary (website): Regulation and accuracy

-In August 2017, The Canary joined the voluntary state-approved press regulator IMPRESS.
-In its first year with the regulator, The Canary was the most complained about IMPRESS member, but the regulator upheld just two of the 58 complaints they received during 2017–2018 about its news reporting.
+In August 2017, The Canary joined the voluntary state-approved press regulator Impress.
+In its first year with the regulator, The Canary was the most complained about Impress member, but the regulator upheld just two of the 58 complaints they received during 2017–2018 about its news reporting.
 In April 2019, The Canary was given an overall pass rating and a pass on eight out of nine factors (it failed on "handles the difference between news and opinion responsibly") by NewsGuard, an organisation which evaluates news outlets for trustworthiness.

 A 2018 study by the Reuters Institute for the Study of Journalism described The Canary as "a left-wing partisan site" and an example of "alternative and partisan brands" which have "a political or ideological agenda and their user base tends to passionately share these views."
 Its trust rating was given as 4.69 where 10 is fully trusted, making it more trusted than the Daily Mail, BuzzFeed News, and The Sun but less than the Daily Mirror, the regional press, or any broadsheet newspaper, although its trust level among its own users was at 6.65 (a similar level to The Independent, The Daily Telegraph, and the regional press).

 In response to criticism, Mendoza said: "We are human beings and we make mistakes.
 We clean up the mess and make sure it's clear to our readership."
 On 14 March 2019, The Canary said that it had produced 10,000 articles since its creation and two of its articles required deletion after editorial review, representing 0.02% of its content.

+In 2020, The Jewish Chronicle reported that Canary journalist Steve Topple, who had also appeared on Russian state media outlets Russia Today and Sputnik International Radio, provided columns for PeaceData, a website created by Russia's Internet Research Agency to swing the 2020 US presidential election to Donald Trump.
+In one column he described Belarus's exiled opposition leader Svetlana Tikhanovskaya as “little more than a Western regime change puppet.”